intel/neural-compressor/docs/source/sq_medium_blog.md

 >>> loss.item()

 ```
-The difference between $W$ and $W_{dq}$ shows that quantization affects precision and choose appropriate value of scale and zero point will reduce the loss of precision.
+The difference between $W$ and $W_{dq}$ shows that quantization affects precision and appropriate values of scale and zero point will reduce the loss of precision.

 #### Per-channel example
-Similary, the example of per-channel quantization as:
+Similarly, the example of per-channel quantization is as follows:
 ```python
 def quantize_per_channel(x, num_bits=8):
     q_min, q_max = 0, 2. ** num_bits - 1.